 Final expense insurance is a type of whole life coverage.
 With this comes several benefits.

 Coverage Lock: Whole life insurance never expires or fluctuates the death benefit.
 This protection is locked in for life.

 Price Lock: The price will never change, giving you peace of mind that you will always be able to afford the premiums.

 Builds Cash Value: Over time, a cash value will build that you can borrow from.
 With each payment made, a portion will go towards this account, thus increasing over the years.

 Many insurance companies will not ask specifically about blood thinners on their applications for coverage.
-Instead, what they will ask about are the pre-existing conditions for which you take the blood thinners.
+Instead, they will ask about the pre-existing conditions for which you take the blood thinners.

 Common reasons for taking blood thinners are listed below.
 For most life insurance companies, these conditions will affect the coverage you can qualify for more than the medications you take.